 Waste Handling

-The Environmental Management (EM) Department is responsible for ensuring compliance with state/federal environmental regulations, which includes proper handling and disposal of all chemical wastes (solid, hazardous, and bio-hazardous) generated on campus (operating poliicy Op2.07).
+The Environmental Management (EM) Department is responsible for ensuring compliance with state/federal environmental regulations, which includes proper handling and disposal of all chemical wastes (solid, hazardous, and bio-hazardous) generated on campus (operating policy Op2.07).

 For assistance in making a waste/hazard determination contact the EM Department at EnvironmentalManagement@missouristate.edu or 417-836-8334.